Kursk submarine disaster: Hull raised

 Mammoet converted the 24000 LT, 130 m long, Giant 4 semisubmersible deck barge to carry the sub.
 The ship was designed to carry huge loads on its deck, but Kursk would ride beneath the ship.
 Giant 4 had to be completely modified to retrieve and carry the sub underneath.
-To raise the remainder of the boat, the salvage team planned an extremely complex operation that required them to design and build custom lifting equipment and employ new technologies.
-They wrote custom software that would automatically compensate for the effects of wave motion due to the rough Barents Sea, which could sever the cables suspending the sub beneath the barge.
+To raise the remainder of the wreck, the salvage team planned an extremely complex operation that required them to design and build custom lifting equipment and employ new technologies.
+They wrote custom software that would automatically compensate for the effects of wave motion in the rough Barents Sea, which could sever the cables suspending the sub beneath the barge.

 Divers cut a large hole in the barge's hull to allow room for the submarine's sail.
 Workers fitted the hull of Giant 4 with large saddles shaped to fit Kursk's outer hull.
 They cut holes through the barge to allow 26 hoisting cables to pass through.
-The team manufactured 26 giant cable reels to hold the more than 200 km of cable to be used to raise the boat.
+The team manufactured 26 giant cable reels to hold the more than 200 km of cable intended to raise the boat.
 The giant cable reels fed 26 huge hydraulic strand jacks, each mounted on a computer-controlled, pressurised pneumatic heave compensator powered by nitrogen gas that automatically adjusted for sea waves.
 Giant 4 was held in position over the submarine by an eight-point mooring system from four twin-drum winches on the main deck.